ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 							.zoom(googleMap.getCameraPosition().zoom)
 							.build();

-the CameraPosition allos us to define the target (where does the camera needs to go), the bearing (where should the camera be pointing at), the tilt and the zoom.
+the CameraPosition allows us to define the target (where does the camera needs to go), the bearing (where should the camera be pointing at), the tilt and the zoom.

+If you can opt not to specify any values for them, the Camera will keep the current bearing, tilt and zoom while doing its movement.

 We'll just hardcode these values for now...

 Once we have the CameraPosition, we can pass it on the Google Map animateCamera method: